-All non-new-hire probationary employees who test positive for drugs and/or alcohol pursuant to a "reasonable suspicion" or "post-accident" test will be offered a chance to enroll in the Fitness for Duty Program.
-If the employee declines to enroll in the Program, he or she will be removed from their employment with the County based on the positive test.
+All non-new-hire probationary employees who test positive for drugs and/or alcohol pursuant to a "reasonable suspicion" or "post-accident" test will be offered a chance to enrollenrolled in the Fitness for Duty Program on a case-by-case basis.
+If the employee declines or fails to successfully complete to enroll in the Program, he or she will be removed from their employment with the County based on the positive test.
 If the employee enrolls in the program, they will be required to sign a "last chance agreement".

 Employees enrolled in the Fitness for Duty Program will be required to submit to intensive outpatient treatment through the County's EAP.
 Employees who refuse or neglect to seek treatment will be in violation of the terms of their Fitness for Duty Agreement and will be removed from employment with the County.
 The employee will also be subject to random drug/alcohol tests for the duration of the two-year (2) program.
-If the employee tests positive for drugs and/or alcohol at any time during that two-year (2) period or refuses to submit to a random test, the employee will be considered in violation of his or her last chance agreement and will be removed from employment with the County.
+If the employee tests positive for drugs and/or alcohol at any time during that two-year (2) period or refuses to submit to a random test, the employee will be considered in violation of his or her last chance agreementof the Fitness for Duty policy and will be removed from employment with the County.
 If the employee complies with all requirements of the program and does not test positive during the two-year (2) period, he or she will return to regular status.

 An employee who is concerned about a substance abuse problem may voluntarily enroll in the Fitness for Duty Program at any time.
-Employees who voluntarily enroll, however, will not be required to sign a "last chance agreement" unless they test positive for drugs or alcohol while in the program.
+Employees who voluntarily enroll, will not be subjected to the above reference policy however, will not be required to sign a "last chance agreement" unless they test positive for drugs or alcohol while in the program.